-By courier if the courier asks for a receipt (attach courier receipt here)

-OR

-By telefax (attach copy here)(iv) it may be sent

-OR

-By e-mail, (attach e-mail and acknowledgement of receipt here)

-OR

-(v) the By the Sheriff of the High Court (attach receipt here).

-b) Meeting

-The Administrative Review Panel of the General Assembly / Synod / Presbytery of

-[name]

-met on

-c) Members

-The following members of the ARP were present to conduct the hearing:

-d) Statement by the Clerk of the Administrative Review Panel

-"I,[full name], being the clerk

-of the Administrative Review Panel of the General Assembly / Synod / Presbytery of

-[name] do hereby state that:

-√ - Yes / X- no

-All papers have been submitted in due time

-All papers have been submitted in the correct form

-All parties have been furnished with copies of all relevant papers

-All parties have been ordered to appear

-The following parties are present:

-Insert names of those present:

-Signed this day of

-Clerk of the ARP
+1 By courier if the courier asks for a receipt (attach courier receipt here) l OR By telefax (attach copy here)(iv) it may be sent OR By e-mail, (attach e-mail and acknowledgement of receipt here) OR (v) the By the Sheriff of the High Court (attach receipt here). b) Meeting The Administrative Review Panel of the General Assembly / Synod / Presbytery of [name] met on [date] to deal with this matter. c) Members The following members of the ARP were present to conduct the hearing: Γ - L - d) Statement by the Clerk of the Administrative Review Panel "I,[full name], being the clerk of the Administrative Review Panel of the General Assembly / Synod / Presbytery of [name] do hereby state that: - [name] do hereby state that: - [name] do hereby state that: $ \sqrt{\ -\ Yes\ /\ X-\ no} $ All papers have been submitted in due time [name] do hereby state that: $\sqrt{\ -\ Yes\ /\ X-\ no}$ All papers have been submitted in due time All papers have been submitted in the correct form Iname] do hereby state that: \[ \sqrt{- Yes / X- no} \] All papers have been submitted in due time All papers have been submitted in the correct form All parties have been furnished with copies of all relevant papers Iname] do hereby state that: √ - Yes / X- no All papers have been submitted in due time All papers have been submitted in the correct form All parties have been furnished with copies of all relevant papers All parties have been ordered to appear Iname] do hereby state that: √ - Yes / X- no All papers have been submitted in due time All papers have been submitted in the correct form All parties have been furnished with copies of all relevant papers All parties have been ordered to appear The following parties are present: Iname] do hereby state that: √ - Yes / X- no All papers have been submitted in due time All papers have been submitted in the correct form All parties have been furnished with copies of all relevant papers All parties have been ordered to appear The following parties are present: Insert names of those present: Iname] do hereby state that: √ - Yes / X- no All papers have been submitted in due time All papers have been submitted in the correct form All parties have been furnished with copies of all relevant papers All parties have been ordered to appear The following parties are present: Insert names of those present: